10 minutesReading time

 Their Facebook account includes promotional images, links to their articles and tutorial videos on styling.

-They also post seasonal and event-based posts including Halloween.
+They post seasonal and event-based posts including Valentine’s day.

 Their Instagram is much more tailored towards product images and short promotional videos.